xingjiepan/ScientificProjectManager/README.md

 But one thing to clarify is that the graph cannot be reconstructed solely from the information of the directory structure.
 Therefore the `projectGraph.xml` file is necessary.

-Think your project as a graph, because it is.
+Think your project as a graph, because it is!

 ## 3. Important classes of ScientificProjectManager
 ### 3.1 ProjectInfo